TritonDataCenter/sdc-cloudapi/README.md

 ## Testing

 Before testing, you need to create an environment the tests can operate in, on the headnode you're using for tests.
-Assuming that you'll be testing using COAL's Headnode, and that you've already created a cloudapi zone on that headnode, the easiest way to prepare the headnode for CloudAPI testing will be running the following from the global zone:
+Assuming that you'll be testing using COAL's Headnode, and that you've already created a `cloudapi` zone on that headnode, the easiest way to prepare the headnode for CloudAPI testing will be running the following from the global zone:

-    /zones/`vmadm lookup -1 alias=cloudapi0`/root/opt/smartdc/cloudapi/tools/coal-setup.sh
+    /zones/$(vmadm lookup -1 alias=cloudapi0)/root/opt/smartdc/cloudapi/tools/coal-setup.sh

-This script will hack DAPI for headnode provisioning, update imgapi to allow local custom images, and install some images required for testing.
+This script will:

+- Reconfigure the system to allow provisioning on the headnode itself.
+- Configure IMGAPI with an "external" NIC for access to the public image server.
+- Install `sdc-docker`.
+- Configure IMGAPI to enable local storage of custom images.
+- Create a sample package and import a particular base image.
+- Configure Fabric networking.

-Once you've completed this process you can run:
+Once you have completed this process, you can run:

     make test

-or, individually:

-    make account_test
-    make analytics_test
-    make auth_test
-    make datacenters_test
-    make datasets_test
-    make fabrics_test
-    make images_test
-    make keys_test
-    make machines_test
-    make networks_test
-    make nics_test
-    make packages_test
-    make services_test
+This will invoke all of the tests in the `test/` directory.
+If you wish to run a particular subset of the tests, you can provide a list.
+For example, to run just `test/machines.70.test.js` and `test/nics.test.js`, invoke:

-    make users_test
+    make test TEST_LIST='machines.70 nics'

 There are some requirements to run the test suites, in the form of environment variables.
 The following is a list of these variables and their default values:

 - `LOG_LEVEL`: Tests log level.
 Default `info`.
-- `POLL_INTERVAL`: Value used to check for a vm status change, in milisecs.
+- `POLL_INTERVAL`: Value used to check for a VM status change, in milliseconds.
-  By default, 500 miliseconds.
+  The default value is 500 milliseconds.
-- `SDC_SETUP_TESTS`: The tests are running versus an existing SDC setup.
+- `SDC_SETUP_TESTS`: The tests are running against an existing Triton setup.
 (No need to boot a server instance, since there's one already running).

 Also, the contents of the aforementioned `./etc/cloudapi.cfg` file should have been properly set.